 The next topic we need to write about is the designs of Roomba 650 and 880.
 Besides the visual aspects of these smart floor cleaners, it’s important to know the dimensions of these devices because it plays a crucial role in the cleaning process.

-The dimensions of Roomba 650 is 13.4 x 3.6 x 13.4 inches, and it weighs 7.9 pounds.
-Roomba 650 has a circular design, and the device only comes in black colour.
-What makes this device even more attractive is the greenish lines on top of it.
+The dimensions of Roomba 650 are 13.4 x 3.6 x 13.4 inches, and it weighs 7.9 pounds.
+Roomba 650 has a circular design, and the device only comes in black.
+What makes this device even more attractive is the glow-green ring/ “Clean” activation button on its surface.

-If you take a look at Roomba 650’s design, it has like 5-6 buttons that are for activation, navigation, scheduling, etc.
+If you take a look at Roomba 650’s design, it has 5-6 buttons for various commands, such as activation, navigation, scheduling, etc.

 I’ve read lots of reviews about Roomba 650 and saw some mixed opinions on it.
-The majority of people that wrote those reviews were in love with the device’s design and some of them also mentioned that their guests were frequently complimenting on the smart floor cleaner’s looks.
+The majority were in love with the device’s design and some mentioned that their guests also had a tendency to comment on its stylish appeal.

-Since Roomba 650 has proper dimensions, it’ll have zero trouble reaching the hard spots of your house.
+Since Roomba 650 has neat dimensions, it’ll have zero trouble reaching the hard spots of your house.
 Roomba 650 will easily crawl and clean the spots under your bed, sofa and stands.

-Roomba 880 is another good-looking robotic vacuum that weighs 8.4-pounds and has a height of 3.6 inches and a width of 13.9 inches.
-Like the 650 model.
-Roomba 880 will quickly clean the space under your beds, tables, sofas, etc.
+Roomba 880 is another good-looking robotic vacuum; it weighs 8.4-pounds, has a height of 3.6 inches and a width of 13.9 inches.
+Like the 650 model, Roomba 880 will have no trouble cleaning the area under your beds, tables, sofas, etc.

 Visually, Roomba 880 hasn’t changed much compared to its predecessor.
-There are some noticeable changes, but there’s nothing like a significant shift.
+There are some noticeable tweaks, but not a significant shift.

-As it was in the case of Roomba 650, iRobot did their best to maintain the minimalistic look of the 880 model, and they did the job flawlessly.
+As with the Roomba 650, iRobot did their best to maintain the minimalistic look of the 880 model, and they did the job flawlessly.

 Frankly, Roomba 880 is a better-looking robotic vacuum that is flexible, shiny and minimalistic.
-Plus, the green colour makes the floor cleaner a little more attractive.
+Plus, the green-glow activate button makes a nice contrast to the floor cleaner’s black casing.

 Just think about it.
 What good is a pricey robotic vacuum that can’t perform its duties?
-It’s no good, I guess.
-So to avoid such cases, we must know how well can Roomba 650 and 880 perform.
+It’s no good.
+So to avoid feeling short-changed by our purchase, we must know how well the Roomba 650 and 880 can perform.

 We need to know if these robotic vacuums are truly worth the investment and if they actually can automate those tedious housework tasks for us.

-We’ve tested Roomba 650 on different surfaces, and I must say that it did an excellent job.
+We’ve tested Roomba 650 on different surfaces, and it did an excellent job.

-To begin with, we tested Roomba 650 in a 16×20 room which wasn’t touched nor cleaned for a week.
-When Roomba 650 finished cleaning in an hour and a half, the dustbin was full of dirt.
+To begin with, we tested Roomba 650 in a 16×20 room which hadn’t been cleaned for a week.
+When Roomba 650 finished cleaning after an hour and a half, the dustbin was full of dirt.